sugi-cho/UE_PointCloudExport/README.md

 ## Sample Scene
 1. Open the project and load `Content/LiDAR-Test/L_Test.umap`.
-2. The `BP_Test` blueprint calls `ExportVisiblePointsLOD` with an array of `LidarPointCloudActor` references and its `CameraComponent`.
-The visible portions of all clouds are merged and exported to `output.txt`.
+2. The `BP_Test` blueprint calls `ExportVisiblePointsLOD` to export by sampling rate. `ExportVisiblePointsOctreeLOD` is provided to compare an octree depth based approach.
+Both functions take the same actor array and camera component and write the result to `output.txt`.
 The output directory is created automatically if it does not already exist.
 3. You can limit the number of exported points with the optional `MaxPointCount` parameter.
 If the LOD-processed point count exceeds this limit, the points are sorted by distance from the camera using a parallel bitonic sort and only the closest points are kept.
 When the count does not exceed the limit, no sorting is performed.
 The default is `20,000,000`.

 ## Example Output